Testing Real WIMPs with CTAO: Forecasts for Real WIMPs at CTAO

 \subsection{The impact of background systematics}

 In this section, we assess the potential impact of background systematics on the projected sensitivity presented in Fig.~\ref{fig:CoreReach}.
 A comprehensive evaluation of systematic uncertainties associated with background modeling lies beyond the scope of this work and is ultimately the responsibility of the CTAO collaboration.
-Our aim here is to provide a quantitative estimate of their potential effect using a simplified parametrization.
+Our aim here is to provide a quantitative estimate of their potential effect using a simplified parametrization where we conservatively allow the background shape to vary across energy bins.
+If instead the background spectrum is known and only its amplitude is uncertain, then as we demonstrate in App.~\ref{app:Syst} our qualitative results presented in the last section are unchanged.

 To this end, we compare the binned test statistic defined in Eq.~\eqref{eq:tsq} with the following modified statistic: \be q(\epsilon_{\rm{sys}}) = -\sum_i \frac{(N_i^{\rm sig})^2}{N_i^{\rm bkg} + \epsilon_{\rm{sys}}^2(N_i^{\rm bkg})^2}, \ee where $\epsilon_{\rm{sys}}$ parameterizes the relative size of systematic uncertainties in the background.
 To understand the modification, note that when $\epsilon_{\rm{sys}} < (N_i^{\rm bkg})^{-1/2}$, statistical fluctuations dominate the background uncertainty, $q(\epsilon_{\rm{sys}}) \simeq q(\epsilon_{\rm{sys}}=0)$, and the results in Fig.~\ref{fig:CoreReach} remain unaffected.
 In the opposite regime, systematics dominate, with the sensitivity now determined by $\sum_i (N_i^{\rm sig})^2/(\epsilon_{\rm{sys}} N_i^{\rm bkg})^2$ so that there is no improvement with observation time.